Opens May 2024

 - All projects were started, are undergoing, or were completed within this calendar year.

-- All projects abide by the Entry Requirements detailed above under “Who can enter?”.
+- All projects abide by the Entry Requirements detailed below under “Eligibility Guidelines”.

 You are able to present a poster that has been used at another conference.

 If you have carried out experiments but have not obtained the expected results, you can still present this data with appropriate justifications.

 - Download and read the abstract example.

 - The body of the abstract should be no more than 250 words.

 - Abbreviations and acronyms should be explained before further use within the abstract.

 - Submit your abstract using the “Submit now” button that will become available at the top of the page when submissions are open.

 If you have any questions regarding project eligibility or abstract submission please contact email@example.com.